Contemporary Studies Program honours requirement and honours application process

 Working with the honours thesis supervisor

-Begin with identifying potential supervisors and contacting them by e-mail to determine who might be best suited to work with you on the topic you are interested in (see Appendix 1: a list of CSP faculty available for thesis supervision in 2022/2023 with their areas of expertise and email addresses).
+Begin with identifying potential supervisors and contacting them by e-mail to determine who might be best suited to work with you on the topic you are interested in (see below the list of CSP faculty available for thesis supervision in 2023/2024 with their areas of expertise and email addresses).
 Please be advised that particular instructors’ ability to supervise theses is limited.
-Please keep in mind that CSP part-time instructors can be approached as potential supervisors, and so can the instructors who are on leave in the academic year 2022/2023 (with limited availability).
-Please start contacting potential supervisors over the summer (via email).
+Please keep in mind that CSP part-time instructors can be approached as potential supervisors, and so can the instructors who are on leave in the academic year 2023/2024 (with limited availability).
+You are encouraged to contact potential supervisors before the beginning of term (via email).
 Should you wish to work with a King’s or Dalhousie instructor who is not a member of the CSP teaching staff (or with an instructor from another academic institution in Halifax), arrangements must still be made with a primary supervisor who is a member of the CSP teaching staff.
 The two will serve as your thesis co-supervisors.
-Please see the attached list of potential supervisors.

 In the Fall term, you should meet with your supervisor at least twice.
 In the Winter Term, you should meet with your supervisor at least bi-weekly.